 - In the case of Wakalah of sales, the principal appoints an agent to sell a certain property on his behalf.
 The agent is accountable for making payment and receiving good.
 He possesses the authority for claiming the price and all rights and liabilities associated with sale transactions.

 - An agent appointed to do buying and selling activities or to pay and receive a debt on behalf of principle is considered to be a custodian of his property and considered a trustee.
 In the absence of instructions, an agent can sell them for cash or on credit.

 - The Islamic bank is appointed as customer’s agent (Wakil) to carry out certain activities or to invest its money in various proﬁtable and shariah-compliant ventures.
 The deal is executed when the principal accepts the agent’s offer.

-- An agency fee is ﬁxed for contract between the agent and the principle.
-The agent which is Islamic bank is paid a Fee known as wakalah fee for performing the designated work. .
+- An agency fee is ﬁxed for a contract between the agent and the principal.
+The agent which is Islamic bank is paid a Fee known as wakalah fee for performing the designated work.

-- Wakalah can be used in transferring money through bank.
-The muwakkil appoints the bank as wakil which debit a certain amount of money to an account.
+- Wakalah can be used in transferring money through the bank.
+The muwakkil appoints the bank as wakil which debits a certain amount of money to an account.
 The wakil will transfer the money to the selected customer.

 - The muwakkil can transfer his money through a Cash Deposit Machine (CDM).
 Here, the Cash Deposit Machine will act as wakil on behalf of the bank (muwakkil).

 - In the case of postal money orders, where the bank(wakil) receives the money directly from the customer and send to the intended customer(muwakkil)